EPCCed/2022-12-05-belfast/feedback.md

  - Well structured, interesting delivery, good help from demonstrators.
  - Everything explained in easy to understand language.
  - Good pace.
 Takes everyone from start together.
+ - Online introduction were very clear and informative.
+Demonstration of how to use Unix commands on screen helped to convey the information.

 ### The bad
  - Too fast for my level, last 45 minutes went completely over my head.